 Student Health & WellnessHelping students with their health, wellness, and overall development.

 Welcome to the Rocky Mountain University of Health Professions Student Health & Wellness page.
-We understand that Student Health and Wellness is an important aspect of successful graduate and post-graduate student life.
-RMUoHP students’ health, wellness, and overall development are enhanced by a continual focus on the Eight Dimensions of Wellness.
+Student Health and Wellness is an important aspect of successful graduate and postgraduate student life.
+Focusing on the Eight Dimensions of Wellness will enhance your health, wellness, and overall development during your time as an RMU student.

 Eight Dimensions of Wellness

 The Eight Dimensions of Wellness, as defined by Substance Abuse and Mental Health Services Administration (SAMHSA), are categorized by the following: Emotional, Physical, Spiritual, Social, Intellectual, Occupational, Environmental, and Financial.

 Maintaining wellness and balance in each dimension of wellness is a vital component to your health as a graduate student.
 RMUoHP provides campus and external resources for each of the Eight Dimensions of Wellness.

 What is BetterHelp?

 To support all RMU students, Student Affairs provides all RMU students with access to teletherapy services through BetterHelp, which is the world’s largest network of licensed, accredited, and experienced counselors who can help you with a range of issues including depression, anxiety, relationships, trauma, grief, and more.

 BetterHelp services are available at no additional cost for current RMU students, staff, and faculty.
 If you used BetterHelp at any point during your time at RMU, services are half-priced after graduation.
 Counseling services are available in over 44 different languages and offer extended hours for sessions to meet the needs of our students’ demanding schedules.